cad324/Cornell-Thrift-Project/documents/design-journey.md

   - *Mobile Apps*: showcase all the mobile apps designed by the client, with thumbnail images and a brief description for each design;
   - *Tablets*: showcase all the tablet applications designed by the client, with thumbnail images and a brief description for each design;

-Our:
+  *Our*:
-  -*Home* : mission statement, slideshow about pictures about cornell thrift -*about* : committess that includes the team members and description of the committees -*our events* : include the Thrift exchange closets and locations
+    - *Home* : mission statement, slideshow about pictures about cornell thrift
+    - *about* : committess that includes the team members and description of the committees
-                  the behind the seams photo campaign and embedded link to instagram pop up shops
+    - *our events* : include the Thrift exchange closets and locations the behind the seams photo campaign and embedded link to instagram pop up shops sewing workshops
-                  sewing workshops
-  -*thrifting resources* : resources hosted on old websited -*contact us* : form to contact Cornell Thrift with any questions and concerns -*login* : login/logout
+    - *thrifting resources* : resources hosted on old websited
+    - *contact us* : form to contact Cornell Thrift with any questions and concerns
+    - *login* : login/logout

 - **Process**
   - [photo of card sort]